R.J. Rizada

-Ryan Joseph Ramos Rizada (born October 5, 1982) is a Filipino former professional basketball player.
+Ryan Joseph Ramos Rizada (born October 5, 1982) is a Filipino professional basketball coach and former player.
+He currently serving as an assistant coach for the Imus Bandera of the Maharlika Pilipinas Basketball League (MPBL).
 He was the twelfth overall pick in the 2006 PBA Draft.
 He played for the Ateneo de Davao Blue Knights for a year and was recruited by the Far Eastern University Tamaraws after he was scouted in the University games.